fluree/fluree.cli/README.md

 For each block, the keys in the block map are `prevHash`, `hash`, `signature`, `prevHashMatch?`, `hashValid?`, `sigValid?`.

+### tx-report

+This command provides a detailed report that analyzes all transactions across specified blocks.
+The template for this command is:

+`tx-report LEDGER-NAME [START-BLOCK - optional] [END-BLOCK - optional]  [--data-dir=some/path/ - optional] [--output-file=myreport.json - optional]`

+If no blocks are provided, all blocks that can be found on disk will be analyzed.
+If start and/or end blocks are provided the analysis will start or end at the specified block (inclusive).

+The command will use the configured data-dir (type `config` to view or set default data directory).
+Optionally a data directory can be provided with the command using `--data-dir=/path/to/my/data/directory/`.

+The output is returned to the console.
+Optionally it can be saved to a JSON file on disk by providing `--output-file=myreport.json`.

+### ledger-compare

+This command analyzes multiple data directories for multiple ledger servers that were used in a raft network to help find any inconsistencies.
+The template for this command is:

+`ledger-compare LEDGER-GLOB DATA-DIR-1 DATA-DIR-2 [DATA-DIR-N ... optional] [--output-file=myreport.json - optional] [--start=10 - optional] [--end=20 - optional]`

+Multiple ledgers can be compared by using glob characters `*` or `?`.
+For example `ledger-compare nw/* /tmp/ledger_1/data/ /tmp/ledger_2/data/ /tmp/ledger_3/data/` would produce a report for all ledgers starting with `nw/`.
+A `*` alone would produce the analysis for all ledgers.

+The range of blocks analyzed can be narrowed by using the optional `--start=10 --end=42` which would only examine blocks 10 through 42 inclusive.

+The output is returned to the console.
+Optionally it can be saved to a JSON file on disk by providing `--output-file=myreport.json`.

+Output is a map/object with block numbers as keys where discrepencies occured.
+An empty map/object output of `{}` indicates there were zero discrepencies found.
+To see output of ledger data regardless of discrepencies, use the `tx-report` command, which this command leverages for its comparisons.

 ## Group Commands

 ### raft-state